Yoga Hosers: Plot

 Legendary man-hunter Guy LaPointe, who had an encounter with the Colleens once before, arrives at the police station to interrogate the girls.
 Having obtained some of his own evidence of the Bratzis, he believes the girls' testimony and wishes to help them prove their innocence.
 After sneaking them out of the station and taking them back to the Eh-2-Zed, LaPointe and the Colleens are knocked unconscious by the Bratzis.
 They are taken to an underground lair beneath the store where they find the Bratzis' master, Andronicus Arcane.

 Arcane reveals to LaPointe and the Colleens that he once had dreams of becoming an artist.
 After having his work ridiculed by various critics, he decided to become a scientist for the Canadian Nazi movement.
 The Nazis hid him in the underground lair to create a clone army to conquer Canada and the United States.
 The clones, made from bratwurst and Arcane's DNA, needed to incubate for 100 years before they were fully grown, so Arcane cryogenically froze himself until the time when he and his clones could rise again.
 This process was interrupted when a power outage at the Eh-2-Zed 70 years later caused Arcane to thaw and the clones' incubation to stop, rendering them just one foot in height.

 Learning that the Nazi Party had long since been defeated, Arcane began a new mission to kill all critics as revenge for those that poorly reviewed his early work.
 He reveals he has constructed a ten-foot-tall goaltender from body parts of the Bratzis' victims to carry out his murderous deeds.
 This "Goalie Golem" is controlled by the Bratzis who operate it from its insides.
 No longer wishing to follow Arcane's orders, the Golem kills him and then turns on the Colleens.
 The Colleens once again use their yoga skills to defeat the Golem and soon after, clear their names.

-After being dubbed "Hero Clerks" by the media, the Colleens return to their normal lives and end the film with a cover of "O Canada", accompanied on guitar by Guy LaPointe.
+After being dubbed "Hero Clerks" by the media, the Colleens return to their normal lives and end the film with Glamthrax's cover of "O Canada", accompanied on guitar by Guy LaPointe.